Subaru-PFS/spt_target_uploader/README.md

 #             └── target_5b7849c9ec92703b.ecsv
 ```

-`ppc`, `psl`, and `target` files corresponds to the lists of pointing centers, pointing summary, and input targets, respectively.
+`ppc`, `psl`, and `target` files correspond to the lists of pointing centers, the pointing summary, and input targets, respectively.
 The `data` directory can be controlled by the `OUTPUT_DIR` environment variable in `.env.shared`.
 An example of `.env.shared` is the following.

 ```